dtcenter/ufs-case-studies/docs/source/2020ColdBias.rst

       Mean sea level pressure (hPa)

-    * Positive bias of sea level pressure in Midwestern U.S. and Southern Ontario existed in both MRW_GFSv15p2 and MRW_GFSv16beta simulations, featuring with clearer skies.
+    * Positive bias of sea level pressure in Midwestern U.S. and Southern Ontario exist in both MRW_GFSv15p2 and MRW_GFSv16beta simulations, featuring with clearer skies.
-    * The surface flow pattern over Midwestern U.S was from northwest in the model, which lead more cold air from Canada compared with GFS_ANL.
+    * The surface flow pattern over Midwestern U.S is from northwest in the model, which leads more cold air from Canada compared with GFS_ANL.

     .. figure:: images/2020JanCold/500mb_MRW_v1.0_2020JanCold_trim.png
       :width: 1200